-Here's how to make your very own custom emoji with Google Gboard
+Here's how to make your own emoji with Gboard and get blob emojis

 Press send.

 Isn't that fun?
-There are literally dozens, if not hundreds of possible mashups that you can make, so have fun making your own creations!
+There are dozens, if not hundreds, of possible mashups that you can make, so have fun making your creations!
 Many mashups can be found by simply tapping on one emoji and seeing the various pop-up options (as in step 4 above).

 Note that the "emoji kitchen" feature may function slightly differently between apps or on different devices.
 As of this writing, Google says that the Emoji Kitchen is supported in Gmail, Google Messages, Facebook Messenger, Snapchat, Telegram, and WhatsApp, just to name a few.
 If you didn't see your favorite messaging app on that list, try it out and see if it works — Google is updating Gboard all the time!